 There are also companies that make custom medal holders.
 Try looking at Etsy or some of the online sellers that do this – as a note, I don’t have experience ordering customized ones, but I’m sure you can scope out the reviews for the company you’re hoping to use!

-Depending on where you live, this may range from around $50-60 up to $100+ dollars, but in most locations, it will average around $75-90.
+Depending on where you live, a 60-minute massage may range from around $50-60 up to $200+ dollars.
+In most locations, though, it will average around $75-90.
 After all that hard work training, nothing feels as amazing as a relaxing massage.
 This is pretty much always on my wish list!

 With the sport of triathlon growing each year, so do the number of triathlon teams around.
 For example, did you know Massachusetts now has more than 40 triathlon teams in the state?!